REVIEW:

 to the corrosive ocean.

-allow me to operate the Toe Pilot while resting my feet on the pegs.
+me to operate the Toe Pilot while resting my feet on the pegs.

 I